tsirianni/postman-preReq-login-script/README.md

 # Context

-In many applications, there is a need to differentiate between public routes and protected routes, which require authentication.
-This repository provides a solution to simplify testing of protected routes by automating the authentication process.
+In many applications, there's is a differentiation between public routes and protected routes, with protected routes requiring authentication before each request, which can be annoying to test during development.
+This repository provides a solution to simplify testing of protected routes by automating the authentication process on Postman.

-The repository consists of two key scripts: collection-script and directory-script.
+The repository consists of two key scripts: `collection-script` and `directory-script`.

 The collection-script is designed to be inserted in the pre-request script section of Postman collection, where it runs before each request within a collection.
-It intelligently identifies public routes using regular expressions and skips the function invocation in such cases.
+It intelligently identifies public routes using regular expressions (assuming the word "public" is present in the url to differentiate between routes) and skips the function invocation in such cases.

 ```js
 const requestRoute = pm.request.url.getPath();